 Our organization formed in 2009 to help preserve and enhance quality of life in Millersville.
 With a grant from the Indianapolis Neighborhood Resource Center in 2010, residents toured our neighborhoods by trolley, got to know each other, learned about Millersville’s proud history, and began to take action.

-Our beautification team planted trees and, aided by the Indianapolis Department of Public Works (DPW) and grants from Keep Indianapolis Beautiful (KIB), converted crumbling concrete lane dividers into awesome flowering medians.
-And, with more grants and awards, and Cathedral HIgh School's help, we began turning the pond at 56th Street and Fall Creek Parkway into a community pocket park.
+Beautification team volunteers planted trees and, with Indy's Department of Public Works and grants from Keep Indianapolis Beautiful, converted two huge crumbling-concrete lane dividers into awesome flowering Village Gateway Gardens.
+And, with more grants, awards and volunteers, we started working on a community pocket park.

-Summer band concerts and a Café Market with live music, food trucks and seating beneath bright blue umbrellas created gathering spots for the residents of Millersville’s many neighborhoods to socialize on summer evenings.
-Smaller groups now meet to bike and walk the Fall Creek Trail.
-Volunteers work with Indianapolis Public School #106 and help with their Fall Festival and other school projects.
+Volunteers organized summer band concerts and a Café Market with live music and food.
+Both created gathering spots for the residents of our many neighborhoods.
+Smaller groups started meeting to bike and walk the Fall Creek Trail and volunteer to help with community school projects.

 In 2012, the city approved Millersville’s Village and Corridor Plan.
 Our biggest needs then were village core revitalization, a grocery store, traffic calming and connection with the Fall Creek Greenway.
 By 2015, we had a new Walmart Neighborhood Market, a new sidewalk along 56th Street and a Fall Creek Trail extension to Fort Benjamin Harrison State Park!
 Over four years of work, with loads of help, we created the award-winning Millersville at Fall Creek Preserve - a community park dedicated in 2016.